Freewheelers: Background and production

 The format of fast-paced action and outdoor locations was enormously successful and the programme enjoyed a large home audience as well as gaining overseas sales.
-In colour from the fourth series, location filming moved out of the South of England with scenes shot in Spain and Majorca.
+In colour from the fourth series, location filming moved out of the South of England with scenes shot in Spain and Mallorca.
 Future locations would include Amsterdam, Sweden and the Ardèche.

 High-tech gadgets were a regular component, often machines developed for peaceful purposes seized by the villain and turned to criminal use.
 Teams of scientists were also regularly kidnapped and coerced into building similar gadgets: devices for changing the weather, controlling minds and melting metal at great distances all featured.

-Strong incidental and closing music by Laurie Johnson and a memorable theme tune, the Carnaby Street Pop Orchestra's "Teenage Carnival" composed by Keith Mansfield, helped maintain the momentum, and Von Gelb's appearances were usually accompanied by stirring passages from Wagner's Ring Cycle.
+Strong incidental and closing music by Laurie Johnson and a memorable theme tune, the Carnaby Street Pop Orchestra's "Teenage Carnival" composed by Keith Mansfield, helped maintain the momentum, and von Gelb's appearances were usually accompanied by stirring passages from Wagner's Ring Cycle.
 The frequent waterborne sequences of the programme were recorded using Southern Television's unique marine outside broadcast unit, known as Southerner, which also doubled as von Gelb's ship.